microsoft/BotBuilder-Samples/samples/javascript_nodejs/11.qnamaker/PREREQUISITES.md

     npm install -g qnamaker
     ```

-You now have installed all the prerequite CLI tools.
+You now have installed all the prerequites.

 [Return to README.md][3]

 # Further reading
 The sample will use `msbot` to provision all the service resources this sample requires.
 Specifically, the sample will use `msbot` to provision a QnA Maker service application.

 The following links document how to create a QnA Maker service manually instead of using `msbot` to do the provisioning for you.
+The sample will use `msbot`, but incase you want to understand the manual steps, they are cateloged below.

 - [QnA Maker][7] service application
-    - Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) to create a QnA Maker service.
+    - Follow instructions [here][9] to create a QnA Maker service.
-    - Follow instructions [here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base#create-a-qna-maker-knowledge-base) to import the [smartLightFAQ.tsv](cognitiveModels/smartLightFAQ.tsv) to your newly created QnA Maker service.
+    - Follow instructions [here][10] to import the [smartLightFAQ.tsv](cognitiveModels/smartLightFAQ.tsv) to your newly created QnA Maker service.
     - Update [qnamaker.bot](qnamaker.bot) with your QnAMaker-Host, QnAMaker-KnowledgeBaseId and QnAMaker-EndpointKey.
-You can find this information under "Settings" tab for your QnA Maker Knowledge Base at [QnAMaker.ai](https://qnamaker.ai).
+You can find this information under "Settings" tab for your QnA Maker Knowledge Base at [QnAMaker.ai][7].

 [1]: https://www.qnamaker.ai